stanton26/AppDefense/labs/v2/horizon-lab.md

 You now have successfully configured a CPA between SDDC1 and SDDC2.
 This could also be a SDDC running in two different regions - Frankfurt and Oregon for example.

-The next step will be to crate Gloabl Entitlement rights to show some of benefits of CPA.
+The next step will be to create Global Entitlement rights to show some of the benefits of CPA.
 You need to decide which student will create the Global Entitlements policy.

 **This task can only be done by ONE person!**